Adam-Elmi/CopyShare.docs/README.md

 # CopyShare.docs
-Welcome to the coShare documentation site!
+Welcome to the copyShare documentation site!
 Here you'll find all the information you need to efficiently use the copyShare library.